jarrettfuller/jarrettfuller.blog/_posts/2022-3-12-design-journalism.md

 - Design
 - Architecture
 - Writing
-description: "Reading Herbert Muschamp's essay in 2022 is like reading history being written"
+description: "Reading Herbert Muschamp's essays in 2022 is like reading history being written."

 ---